 If you have kids I’m sure they are ramping up their excitement levels in readiness for Halloween.
 As a small distraction from all the sweets and chocolate, I thought I would share with you my Pumpkin Scone recipe.
 When the kids start cutting out their pumpkins, try and rescue some of the flesh – I used the sections from the eyes and mouth cuttings.
 Cut into small sections and microwave with a dash of water, until the pumpkin goes soft.
 Mash thoroughly and leave to cool.

-Halloween Pumpkin Scone Recipe
+Then use in the Halloween Pumpkin Scone Recipe below.

 You can serve these scones with some lovely homemade jam or a great savoury alternative is to serve them with Philidelphia cream cheese and some homemade chutney.
 If you don’t make chutney yourself, hopefully you may have a lovely Granny or family member who would be happy to donate some!.